Hyperbolic $P(\Phi)_2$-model on the plane: Introduction

 \noi $\bullet$ {\bf Step 4:} Global well-posedness and invariance of the limiting Gibbs measure.

 We first prove well-posedness of the hyperbolic $\Phi^{k+1}_2$-model on the cone $\bC_R$ for each $R > 0$.
-In view of the global well-posedness of the $L$-periodic hyperbolic $\Phi^{k+1}_2$-model \eqref{NW2}, the local well-posedness and stability results established in Step 2 allows us to reduce the problem to estimating the size of the first enhanced data set $\Xi_0(u_{0, L})$, studying the mapping properties of the second enhanced data set $\Xi_1(u_2, \xi)$, and convergence in the Wasserstein-1 metric of the enhanced Gibbs measure $\nu_L$ to $\nu_\infty$ established in Step 3.
+In view of the global well-posedness of the $L$-periodic hyperbolic $\Phi^{k+1}_2$-model \eqref{NW2}, the local well-posedness and stability results established in Step 2 allow us to reduce the problem to estimating the size of the first enhanced data set $\Xi_0(u_{0, L})$, studying the mapping properties of the second enhanced data set $\Xi_1(u_2, \xi)$, and convergence in the Wasserstein-1 metric of the enhanced Gibbs measure $\nu_L$ to $\nu_\infty$ established in Step 3.
 Invariance of the limiting Gibbs measure $\rhoo_\infty$ then follows from the weak convergence of $\{\rhoo_L\}_{L\in \A}$ to $\rhoo_\infty$ (Theorem \ref{THM:1}\,(i)), the convergence in law, as $\D'(\R_2\times \R_+)$-valued random variables, of the solution $u_L$, $L \in \A$, to the $L$-periodic hyperbolic $\Phi^{k+1}_2$-model \eqref{NW2} to the solution $u$ to the hyperbolic $\Phi^{k+1}_2$-model~\eqref{NW1} on $\R^2$, which follows as a corollary of the global well-posedness (Remark \ref{REM:conv}).

 In view of the finite speed of propagation, when we work on the cone $\bC_R$, the idea of breaking the enhanced data set into two groups $\Xi_0(u_{0, L})$ in \eqref{xi1} and $\Xi_1(u_{1}, \xi)$ in \eqref{xi2}, where the latter is independent of $L \gg R$, seems new but is natural.
 Let us make a brief comparison to the work \cite{OOT2} on the hyperbolic $\Phi^3_3$-model by the first two authors and Okamoto.
 What is common is the use of the enhanced Gibbs measures (= the laws of the enhanced data sets of the $L$-periodic (or frequency-truncated) Gibbs measures), while, in the current paper, we only consider the enhanced Gibbs measure emanating from the first component of the initial data for the reason explained above.
 In this work, we reduce various problems to those for the associated stochastic heat equation, which leads to an interesting mixture of wave and heat analysis.
+Lastly, we remark that, in a recent remarkable preprint \cite{BDNY} resolving a challenging open problem on well-posedness of the hyperbolic $\Phi^4_3$-model, a mixture of wave and heat analysis also played an important role (but in a different context from our analysis).